emard/esp32ecp5/README.md

     ftp> site filename.bit
     ... will program local file to FPGA using
     ... ecp5.prog("filename.bit")
+    ftp> site /sd/blink.bit
+    ...
+If the path starts with "/sd/" then SD card will be unmounted ... before starting bitstream
     ftp> site passthru
     ... will program file "passthru%08X.bit.gz" % idcode
     ... ecp5.passhtru()